GoblinArchives/LiminalHorror/Game Design/All in one place.md

 ### Overview
 - [A Year in RPG Self Publishing: Year 1](http://uncannyspheres.blogspot.com/2021/02/a-year-in-rpg-self-publishing-year-1.html) by Ian Yusem.
 This is a great peak behind the curtain on some of the realities of self publishing.
 Ian does a great job of consistantly opening their practice (and a few of their blog posts about Kickstarters are linked in the funding page).
-- [**Zine or Pamplet?**](https://twitter.com/infinite_mao/status/1433500285318598657?s=20) The format you choose to present your writting will be a factor when trying to market your game.
-Jared Sinclair (bookseller for spearwitch, editor, and writer) wrote a great thread of the financial considerations to choosing your format.
 - [My Adventures In Selling Stuff](https://twitter.com/seanpatrickcain/status/1450483990469742596?s=20) by Sean Patrick Cain is a fantastic series of twitter thread that detail Sean's journey in printing, selling, & shipping his book Long Haul 1983.
 - [Publishing Costs & Budgeting, Sean McCoy](https://twitter.com/seanmccoy/status/1671948220065275905?s=46&t=t7cbk0iePa85f6_Ctf4G-g)